danivash/readMe/Local installation.md

 ## Configure docker-compose.yaml

-Your docker-compose.yaml file supposed to be looked like:
+Your docker-compose.yaml file is supposed to be looked like:

 ![docker file](https://i.postimg.cc/sfJFrXnh/2-docker-file.png)